 The festival is a gala of music, dance, art, culture, cuisine and so much more which rightly represents the rich heritage of India.
 It is organized by the Taj Mahotsav Committee and is presented by the Commissioner of Agra Division.
-The festival began in the year 1992 and since then it has reached a wider audience and to a bigger scale.
+The festival was first organized in 1992 and since then it has reached a wider audience and to a bigger scale.

-Culture.
+2. Culture.
 There are amazing performances organized in the festival by well-known and popular artists from all around the country.
 Celebrity artists like Kumar Sanu, Usha Uthup, Jasbir Jassi along with many renowned folk singers and dancers have graced the event in the past.

-Cuisine.
+3. Cuisine.
 Besides the eye-delighting architectural marvel Taj Mahal, Agra is also home to many scrumptious street foods and dishes that will definitely delight your taste buds.
 Some of the dishes the one must try at Taj Mahotsav are petha, stuffed parathas, dalmoth, shawarma, and bedai.

 By Air.
 Pandit Deen Dayal Upadhayay airport is the nearest to reach Agra.
-Flights from all the metropolitan cities of the country arrive here hence one may consider traveling by air if budget if not a constraint.
+Flights from all the metropolitan cities of the country arrive here hence one may consider travelling by air if budget if not a constraint.
 From the airport, one is required to travel 10km to reach the main city in a taxi or a bus.

-18 February- 27 February 2020
+18 February 2020 - 27 February 2020

 Leave a Reply: